learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Prompt_Engineering.md

 3. A guide to prompting LlaMA2 : (https://replicate.com/blog/how-to-prompt-llama)

-Here are resources for the LLM's discusses above:
+Here are resources for the LLM's discussed above:

 4. BLOOM: https://bigscience.huggingface.co/blog/bloom